Greek letter society effect on youth identity: Bonds

-Relationships in Identity Creation
+Relationships in identity creation

-Relationship building is a component to identity creation in young adults.
+Relationship building is a component of identity creation in young adults.
 Attending college is the next step for many privileged high school students when transitioning into adulthood.
-Prior to college, young people who attend rely more heavily upon their parents or parental figures for guidance through difficult transitions or stressful life situations.
+Before college, young people who attend rely more heavily upon their parents or parental figures for guidance through difficult transitions or stressful life situations.
 As young people begin to take on more responsibilities that are linked with adult life, they transition from relying on their parents to relying on their peers.
 These relationships include friendships and romantic relationships.
-These relationships, and their quality, become a factor in how young adults create their identity, and use them to transition into adulthood.
+These relationships, and their quality, become a factor in how young adults create their identity and use them to transition into adulthood.
 The greater support accumulated from peer relationships allowed for flourishing academics, greater mental health, and more confidence in self characteristics.
 The quality of peer relationships has been seen as a sign of how well the student is adjusting to college and their next steps into life.
 Greek letter organizations give students an option to create or seek out these relationships at an early, and vulnerable step in their new journey.
-But, these relationships created at such an infantile stage in their development can also cause student to adopt values and perceptions that may not have surfaced without the influence of their fraternity brothers or sorority sisters.
+But, these relationships created at such an infantile stage in their development can also cause students to adopt values and perceptions that may not have surfaced without the influence of their fraternity brothers or sorority sisters.

-Class and Privilege
+Class and privilege

-Monetary Commitments
+Monetary commitments

 Greek organizations require a monetary commitment for membership with the requirement to pay dues.
 While varying across locales, they generally include chapter fees, national dues, and sometimes social or facility charges.
 Outside of the member payments, other costs exist.
-Social events, including appropriate clothes, night-life, Greek "family" gifts, and letter apparel all are optional, but additional costs.
+Social events, including appropriate clothes, nightlife, Greek "family" gifts, and letter apparel all are optional, but are additional costs.
 While they are not mandatory, they are seen as part of the Greek culture, and can then cause pressure for members who can not afford all of the extra expenses.
-These financial burdens can deter lower income college students from joining a chapter.
+These financial burdens can deter lower-income college students from joining a chapter.
 College level extra-curricular involvement statistics within United States Greek membership saw 79% of its members as being in the Upper Middle Class.

-Greek membership does not require a certain income or social class to join, allowing its lower income members to still be involved despite monetary obligations.
+Greek membership does not require a certain income or social class to join, allowing its lower-income members to still be involved despite monetary obligations.
 One study found that 82% of the working class students worked part-time jobs while 36% were still involved in Greek life.
 Scholarships are available to members based on their academics and membership.
 Both nationally, and regionally, alumni will donate to scholarship funds for members who may struggle with the financial aspect of membership.